tamhinsf/Azure4Alexa/README.md

 #### Static HTML

 Azure4Alexa is a Web API project that does not include the usual MVC components.
-If you'd like to provide a web landing page for your Custom Skill, or are required to provide a Privacy Policy or Terms of Service to pass Amazon's Certification Process, you can simply replace the static HTML documents we've placed into the root of the Azure4Alexa project.
+If you'd like to provide a web landing page for your Custom Skill, or are required to provide a Privacy Policy or Terms of Service to pass Amazon's Certification Process, you can simply replace the static HTML documents we've placed into the root of the Azure4Alexa project - or create new ones of your own.

+If you REALLY REALLY want to use MVC, you can certainly add those components to the project.
+They'll peacefully co-exist with the Web API controllers.

-#### Oauth
+#### OAuth

 We'll update this document at a point in the near future describing how you can integrate with OAuth-enabled services!